 - Resetting the product to factory default settings.
-See . - Connecting to an AXIS Video Hosting System service.
+See Reset to factory default settings on page 59. - Connecting to an AXIS Video Hosting System service.
 To connect, press and hold the button for about 3 seconds until the status LED flashes green.